ramblingbarney/refactored-invention/README.md

   * Example acceptance criteria:
     *  Each player that has created a login and scored at least one point will be shown
     *  Each player that has completed a song with a sore will have it listed below their name when you click 'View Scores'

+* As a user I want to see a warning message on the page if cookies are disabled in the browser
+    * Example acceptance criteria:
+    * Warning message is shown asking user to enable cookies

+### All Players User Stories

+* As a user I want to see a warning message on the page if cookies are disabled in the browser
+    * Example acceptance criteria:
+    * Warning message is shown asking user to enable cookies

 ## Manual Testing

   * Login & Logout.